Knowledge graphSettings

 RFC 9293 (TCP)

-Current TCP standard: segment format, connection states, and protocol behavior.
+Current TCP specification: segment format, connection states, and protocol behavior.

 Перейти на сайт